aiida-vasp/aiida-vasp/doc/source/howto/write_workflows.rst

  * ``wavecar``: an instance of ``aiida_vasp.data.wavefun.WavefunData`` (factory string: ``vasp.wavefun``).
 Used to pass Wavefunctions from a previous run to a follow up calculation.
  * ``chgcar``: an instance of ``aiida_vasp.data.chargedensity.ChargedensityData`` (factory string: ``vasp.chargedensity``.
 Used to pass charge densities calculated in a previous run.
- * ``settings``: ``ParameterData``, contains additional settings for AiiDA-side aspects of the VASP calculation, like additional files to retrieve, optional quantities to be parsed, etc.
+ * ``settings``: ``Dict``, contains additional settings for AiiDA-side aspects of the VASP calculation, like additional files to retrieve, optional quantities to be parsed, etc.

 Outputs
 ^^^^^^^

 The outputs, if no additional ones are requested using the ``settings`` input, are:

- * ``output_parameters``: ``ParameterData``, scalar and low dimensional vector quantities, like energies, forces, etc, parsed from OUTCAR and vasprun.xml
+ * ``output_parameters``: ``Dict``, scalar and low dimensional vector quantities, like energies, forces, etc, parsed from OUTCAR and vasprun.xml
  * ``output_structure``: ``StructureData``, what VASP outputs in CONTCAR
  * ``retrieved``: ``FolderData`` containing the retrieved files
  * ``remote_folder``: ``RemoteFolderData`` containing information about the remote work folder in which VASP was run